odoo/paper-muncher/meta/site/protocol.md

 where:

 - `<input>`
   The resource to convert.
-This can be a file path, or a URL if you are using HTTPipe mode.
+This can be a file path, or a URL if you are using "HTTP over pipe" mode.

 - `-o <output>`
   Specifies the output file path.

 - `--httpipe`
-  Activates HTTPipe mode, indicating the input should be fetched via HTTP, and the result optionally submitted via an HTTP POST.
+  Activates "HTTP over pipe" mode, indicating the input should be fetched via HTTP, and the result optionally submitted via an HTTP POST.

 - `[options]`
   Additional flags or configuration parameters relevant to your setup (e.g., SSL options, custom headers, etc.).